 Yes, you can indeed print from a tablet.
 Check out our guides on how to print from an iPhone and how to print from an Android tablet for all the details you need.

 Yes, you can make phone calls on a tablet, but you will need to be connected to the internet.
 You can either connect to Wi-Fi, which every tablet can do for free, or if you need to make calls while you're out and about beyond the reach of a Wi-Fi network, buy a tablet with cellular support and space for a SIM card.
 Just bear in mind if you go the SIM card route, you will also have to sign up for a service plan of some kind.
 Some carriers offer special plans for tablets, but keep in mind that most tablets — and all of Apple's iPads — only support a SIM card for data use, not traditional cellular calling or even SMS/MMS messaging.

 You can use FaceTime on an iPad, but there are lots of good alternative video chat apps that work with Android tablets or iPads.
 Many of them allow you to make audio calls as well.
 However, the person you want to call usually has to have the same app.
 Some apps, like Skype, also allow you to call regular landline or mobile phone numbers, but you'll generally have to pay per minute or get a subscription.
 A good app that will work on Android tablets or iPads that gives you a free number for calling, text messages, and voicemail is Google Voice, but it only works in the U.S.

 Yes, you can send text messages from a tablet.
-If you have an iPad then you can use iMessage, though this will only allow you to send messages to other iOS devices or Mac computers.
+If you have an iPad then you can use iMessage, which can connect to your phone to send standard SMS messages and iMessages alike.
 There are lots of great text messaging apps that work on Android or iOS.
 You could also use Google Voice if you are based in the U.S. as it gives you a free number for calls and text messages.